CISC-330: Computer-Integrated Surgery

 · Understanding of undergraduate and graduate research opportunities pertinent to computer-integrated surgery

-The assessment is based on typically assignments (due in the sessional weeks) and one final project (due in the exam period)/.
-No test, no midterm, no final exam.
+The assessment is based on assignments due during the sessional period and one final project due during the exam period.
+There will be tests, midterms or final exam.

 · Submit the assignments in PDF format, by email to the TA with copy to me.
 You will receive an acknowledgment of receipt.
 If you do not get one before or shortly after the deadline, resend the submission with noting the original date of submission.